 So, you think you might like to have LASIK surgery?
 There are many things to take into consideration when deciding if LASIK is right for you?
 Is your prescription stable?
 Are you an ideal candidate?
 Who is the best surgeon?
-And high on the list is considering whether the cost of LASIK is the right investment for you.
+Is the cost of LASIK a good investment for me?

 In the United States, the national average cost of LASIK eye surgery ranges anywhere from $1,500 to $4,5001 per eye.
-It’s important that you find out what your actual LASIK cost will be at the LASIK practice you are researching.
-Once you know your cost of LASIK from a practice, you need to look at your return on investment (ROI) quantitatively but also in the quality of your lifestyle.
+While the national average is a good starting point, it’s important that you find out what your actual LASIK cost will be at the LASIK practice you are researching.
+Once you know your cost of LASIK from a trusted practice, you need to look at your return on investment (ROI) quantitatively but also in the quality of your lifestyle.
 First, let’s look at the national average cost of LASIK and why it is such a large range.

 As we stated earlier, in the United States, the national average cost of LASIK surgery can range from $1,500 to $4,500 per eye, so how do you know how much your LASIK will cost, and why do you see ads promoting “LASIK for $299”?